You ever wondered about does low porosity hair need protein?

 Because everyone's hair suffers damage and develops weak spots within its structure.

-Every single time you manipulate your hair you're inflicting some kind of damage to it.
+Every single time you manipulate your hair you're inflicting some kind of damage to it, one reason we love protective styles for natural hair braids.

 Even natural hair women with mostly low porosity hair usually have hair ends that are of higher porosity than the rest of their hair.